 - Attend Parent Orientation when your student attends New Student or Transfer Orientation.
-Even if you know the University, if you have another child at the University, or if you work at the University, your attendance will show your child that you value his or her college experience and his or her choice of schools.
+Even if you know the University, if you have another student at the University, or if you work at the University, your attendance will show your student that you value their college experience and their choice of schools.

 - Don’t expect to see a lot of your student.
 Your student will have a full plate with school, work and other involvements.
-So, if he or she doesn’t come home for dinner, maybe it’s because a classmate invited them out for a bite.
+So, if they don’t come home for dinner, maybe it’s because a classmate invited them out for a bite.
 It’s important that your student is making those campus connections.

 - On-Campus Jobs: Most commuter students work, but there are benefits to working on-campus.
 Even if the wages are less than they could earn off campus, the support of college-based supervisors and the time on campus is beneficial.

 - Provide a quiet, comfortable place to study.
 College studies require more time and effort than high school ever did.
-Your student may be spending several hours of study time for every hour that he or she is in class.
+Your student may be spending several hours of study time for every hour that they are in class.
 Your student will need time and space to study effectively, without interruptions.

 - Support your student’s efforts.
-If he or she is playing in the UofM Jazz Band, go to the concerts.
+If they are playing in the UofM Jazz Band, go to the concerts.
 Attend athletic events, programs that they helped to coordinate, and conferences they worked on.
 Your support means a great deal, even if your student doesn’t always show it.